openstack/barbican/doc/source/api/userguide/dogtag_setup.rst

 of the largest PKI deployments worldwide.
 RHCS is FIPS 140-2 and Common Criteria certified.

 The Dogtag Certificate Authority (CA) subsystem issues, renews and revokes many different kinds of certificates.
-It can be used as a private CA back-end to Barbican, and interacts with Barbican through the Dogtag CA plugin.
+It can be used as a private CA back-end to barbican, and interacts with barbican through the Dogtag CA plugin.

 The Dogtag KRA subsystem is used to securely store secrets after being encrypted by storage keys that are stored either in a software NSS database or in an HSM.
-It can serve as a secret store for Barbican, and interacts with Barbican core through the Dogtag KRA plugin.
+It can serve as a secret store for barbican, and interacts with barbican core through the Dogtag KRA plugin.

-In this guide, we will provide instructions on how to set up a basic Dogtag instance containing a CA and a KRA, and how to configure Barbican to use this instance for a secret store and a certificate plugin.
+In this guide, we will provide instructions on how to set up a basic Dogtag instance containing a CA and a KRA, and how to configure barbican to use this instance for a secret store and a certificate plugin.
 Much more detail about Dogtag, its deployment options and its administration are available in the `RHCS documentation
 <https://access.redhat.com/documentation/en-US/Red_Hat_Certificate_System>`_.